schmidtde-stout/advisor-api/docs/api.md

 _Bearer Token usage in API_

 Every request received by the API must also be accompanied with the Stytch session token carried in the [Authorization header as a Bearer Token](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
-This session token is then [authenticated with Stytch](https://stytch.com/docs/api/session-auth) before it proceeds with the API task, see the auth service.
+This session token is then [authenticated with Stytch](https://stytch.com/docs/api/session-auth) before it proceeds with the API task, [see the auth service ](/services/auth.js)

 ## Endpoints